Ajinkya-Sonawane/Big-Data/README.md

+# Map Reduce using Hadoop (HDFS)

-# Perform the following steps to run the Map Reduce Operations using Hadoop Map Reduce Streaming:
+## Perform the following steps to run the Map Reduce Operations using Hadoop Map Reduce Streaming:

 - First Map Reduce Operation: Generate Uni-grams, Bi-grams and Tri-grams and Count Frequency of each N-gram